kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- show guild name on char feed entries, if in a guild
 - options include/exclude guildies on guild feed
 - limit history shown on webpage...
 - update registered entry with time of last good update, last update and error, if error, count of updates